Why Are My Allergies Worse at The Beach?

 Toxic Seaweed Dermatitis (Lyngbya dermatitis)

-The most common type of toxic seaweed dermatitis is caused by a type of red algae known as phaeophyceae.
+The most common type of toxic seaweed dermatitis is caused by a type of red algae known as Phaeophyceae.
 This type of algae can produce toxins that can cause skin irritation, rashes, and blisters.

-Other types of toxic seaweed can also cause dermatitis, including the brown algae laminaria and the green algae ulva.
+Other types of toxic seaweed can also cause dermatitis, including the brown algae laminaria and the green algae Ulva.
 These types of algae can produce irritating compounds that can cause skin problems such as redness, itching, and swelling.

 The International Journal of Dermatology reports that toxic seaweed dermatitis that is caused by blue-green alga (cyanobacterium) is found in temperate/tropical waters around the world.